alexajuno/notes/book/thinking-fast-and-slow.md

 ### Plot Synopsis

+- Summary the recurrent theme of the book is about the two systems
 - System 1 is automatic but calling System 2 when facing hard problems

 ### Conflict + Illusions